tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } V2;

        struct {
+           VariantTag type;
-           select (VariantTag) {
+           select (VariantRecord.type) {
-               case apple:
+               case apple:  V1;
-                 V1;   /* VariantBody, tag = apple */
-               case orange:
+               case orange: V2;
-               case banana:
-                 V2;   /* VariantBody, tag = orange or banana */
-           } variant_body;       /* optional label on variant */
+           };
        } VariantRecord;

-## Decoding Errors

-TLS defines two generic alerts (see {{alert-protocol}}) to use upon failure to parse a message.
-Peers which receive a message which cannot be parsed according to the syntax (e.g., have a length extending beyond the message boundary or contain an out-of-range length) MUST terminate the connection with a "decode_error" alert.
-Peers which receive a message which is syntactically correct but semantically invalid (e.g., a DHE share of p - 1, or an invalid enum) MUST terminate the connection with an "illegal_parameter" alert.

 # Handshake Protocol

-The handshake protocol is used to negotiate the secure attributes of a session.
-Handshake messages are supplied to the TLS record layer, where they are encapsulated within one or more TLSPlaintext or TLSCiphertext structures, which are processed and transmitted as specified by the current active session state.
+The handshake protocol is used to negotiate the secure attributes of a connection.
+Handshake messages are supplied to the TLS record layer, where they are encapsulated within one or more TLSPlaintext or TLSCiphertext structures, which are processed and transmitted as specified by the current active connection state.

 %%% Handshake Protocol